 Using computer models to improve anaerobic digestion

-This project led by Dr Matthew Wade, School of Civil Engineering and Geosciences, focused on understanding the complex interactions between microorganisms in anaerobic digestion to find ways to improve it in the UK.
+This project led by Dr Matthew Wade, School of Engineering, focused on understanding the complex interactions between microorganisms in anaerobic digestion to find ways to improve it in the UK.
 The relationships between different microorganisms in an anaerobic digester are important for producing biogas.

 There can be up to 100 or even 1000 different species of microbes in a digester.
 Most models only account for two species while Matthew's model uses a maximum of five or six.
 He explains some of the findings and the importance of the research for industry and future energy production.